MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-cert.md

 4. Close the management console.

 #### Register a Service Principal Name on the NDES Service account
-Sign-in the NDES server with a access equivalent to _Domain Admins_.
+Sign-in the NDES server with access equivalent to _Domain Admins_.

 1. Open an elevated command prompt.
 2. Type the following command to register the service principal name